monroeco12/stock-portfolio/README.md

 https://github.com/monroeco12/stock-portfolio/assets/116775849/ce902785-1a5a-4778-9f7d-e3723172c3da

-**The information presented in the video is solely for demonstration purposes only and does not accuratley reflect typical portfolio management.*
+**The information presented in the video is solely for demonstration purposes only and does not accurately reflect typical portfolio management.*

 The video below shows how errors are handled within the program: